oracle-livelabs/em-omc/enterprise-manager/em24ai/em-monitoring-overview/ask-em-hol-ocw25.md

     ![AskEM Close Session](ask-em-images/ask-em-monitoring/ask-em-tel13.png " ")

-## Task 2B: Ask EM Assistant: Database Performance
+## Task 2B: Ask EM Assistant - Database Performance

 The Ask EM Assistant (Ask EM) is a GenAI-powered feature that helps you troubleshoot issues, visualize insights, and make informed decisions to boost operational efficiency and provide documentation references.
 Ask EM requires a connection to the Oracle Cloud Infrastructure (OCI).